-Since $(\alpha_{1},\beta_{1}) \neq (0,L)$ we can keep doing this argument and the sign of $u$ follows interchanging thanks to the Hopf's lemma.
-By Lemma \ref{L1}, notice that due to $u$ be a nonzero weak solution of \eqref{mu1} and \eqref{nu1} that does not change sign, then
+Since $(\alpha_{1},\beta_{1}) \neq (0,L)$ and $\nu > 0$ we can keep doing this argument and, with the aid of the Hopf's lemma, the sign of $u$ follows interchanging.
+By Lemma \ref{L2}, notice that due to $u$ be a nonzero weak solution of \eqref{mu1} and \eqref{nu1} that does not change sign, then